Frequently Asked Questions

 What will happen at my first visit?

-Please assist us at the time of your initial visit to the office by providing the following information:
+Please assist us at the time of your initial visit by providing the following information:

 - Your referral slip and x-rays from your referring dentist.